 Revolvers are easy to operate as they have magazines or racks to insert.
 However, these guys can’t hold more rounds than semi-automatic guns of the same size.

 Revolvers are less likely to experience malfunctions.
 However, they take a longer time to recover than semi-automatic guns.
 Lastly, it also takes more time to reload a revolver than it does to just slap a loaded magazine in a semi-automatic.
+While choosing a handgun, remember to choose the type that will suit your needs.

 - Revolvers are easy to operate.